hyejeonc/cavitation/README.md

 # cavitation
-Thermodynamic study about cavitation in water with high pressure and followed shock waves.
+Thermodynamic study about cavitation in water with high pressure and shock waves.

 Referred from:
 1. Tutorial of using Espresso: https://espressomd.github.io/tutorials4.2.1/lennard_jones/lennard_jones.html